osmandapp/docs/content/osmand/plugins/parking.md

 #### LOCATION

 **Location** is revealed by the [Parking widget](/osmand/widgets/info-widgets#-parking-widget).
-It helps to see the distance to the Parking point from your current center of the map on the screen.
-Additionally, on tap the widget brings you directly onto the Parking point.
+It helps to see the distance from your current center of the screen to the Parking point.
+Additionally, by tapping the widget the map immediately brings the Parking point into the center of your screen.

 ![Parking widget iOS](/assets/images/plugins/parking/parking_widget_ios.png) ![Parking widget Android](/assets/images/plugins/parking/parking_widget_android.png)

-&nbsp;&nbsp;&nbsp;&nbsp;

 #### START TIME